Codecademy/docs/content/numpy/concepts/ndarray/terms/tolist/tolist.md

 ---
 Title: '.tolist()' # Required; the file name should be the same as the title, but lowercase, with dashes instead of spaces, and all punctuation removed
-Description: 'Return the array as an a.ndim-levels deep nested list of Python scalars.' # Required; ideally under 150 characters and starts with a noun (used in search engine results and content previews)
+Description: 'Converts the array into a nested list of Python scalars.' # Required; ideally under 150 characters and starts with a noun (used in search engine results and content previews)
 Subjects: # Please only use Subjects in the subjects.md file (https://github.com/Codecademy/docs/blob/main/documentation/subjects.md).
 If that list feels insufficient, feel free to create a new Subject and add it to subjects.md in your PR!
   - 'Data Science'
   - 'Computer Science'